-The oceans contain their fair share of mysterious species, but undoubtedly a firm favourite ranking high in the bizarre category is a species commonly known as the ocean sunfish (the mola mola).
-Mola are an unusual species of vertebrate which frequent warm temperate waters around the globe.
-Although mola mola fish are primarily famous for being the largest bony fish species in the ocean, further investigation shows that factually this is the least interesting thing about these Osteichthyes.
+The oceans contain their fair share of mysterious species, but undoubtedly a firm favorite ranking high in the bizarre category is a species commonly known as the Ocean sunfish (the Mola mola).
+Mola is an unusual species of vertebrate that frequent warm temperate waters around the globe.
+Although Mola mola fish are primarily famous for being the largest bony fish species in the ocean, further investigation shows that, factually, this is the least interesting thing about these Osteichthyes.

-Named after their body’s resemblance to a millstone, the Latin word “mola” describes the shape, colour, and texture of the fish expressively.
-The peculiarity of the adult’s body form is second only to that of its offspring—the juvenile sunfish closely resemble their puffer fish relatives with their body emulating a translucent star shape.
-Over time, the spines disappear and their low vertebrae to body size ratio contributes to the strangeness of the mola’s flat wheel-shaped adult form.
+Named after their body’s resemblance to a millstone, the Latin word mola describes the shape, color, and texture of the fish expressively.
+The peculiarity of the adult’s body form is second only to that of its offspring—the juvenile sunfish closely resemble their puffer fish relatives, with their body emulating a translucent star shape.
+Over time, the spines disappear, and their low vertebrae-to-body size ratio contributes to the strangeness of the mola’s flat wheel-shaped adult form.
 With approximately 300 million eggs laid per birth, the mola is considered the highest-ranking vertebrate reproducer on the planet.

-Locomotion is undoubtably one of the strangest characteristics possessed by the mola, who rely on a single dorsal and anal fin for lopsided wing-like propulsion, with the undersized tail or “clavus” acting as a steering rudder.
+Locomotion is undoubtedly one of the strangest characteristics possessed by the mola, which relies on a single dorsal and anal fin for lopsided wing-like propulsion, with the undersized tail or clavus acting as a steering rudder.
 Highly peculiar but evidently evolutionarily efficient.